nielsenjared/nielsenjared.github.io/content/blog/algorithm-binary-search/index.md

 It's time to iterate!

-TODO WHY DO WE CHOOSE WHILE?
+Because we don't know how long our loop needs to run, let's use a `while`.
 Our `while` loops need a conditional.
 What do we want to use here?

-TODO

 If `pivot` is less than `num`, then on the next iteration we need to start with a value greater than `pivot`.
 But we need to ensure we are still checking _all_ of the values greater than `pivot`.